storj/docs/src/pages/dcs/how-tos/photos-plus-integration-guide/index.md

 ![](https://archbee-image-uploads.s3.amazonaws.com/kv3plx2xmXcUGcVl4Lttj/fKryepsJ2ygBUCb7NplLE_img2863.png)

 10\.
-At this point you should see an album in your Library.
+At this point, you should see an album in your Library.
 You’re ready to synchronize your media to Storj.
 Click the circular arrow icon at the bottom center of the screen.

 ![](https://archbee-image-uploads.s3.amazonaws.com/kv3plx2xmXcUGcVl4Lttj/TMipi78UFMC_XlLSWX_W1_img2806.png)

 11\.
 Click **Start** to begin synchronizing your library.
-You may check via the Storj DCS dashboard or use any of our command line tools to see your library has been backed up to Storj.
+You may check via the Storj DCS dashboard or use any of our command line tools to see if your library has been backed up to Storj.

 ![](https://archbee-image-uploads.s3.amazonaws.com/kv3plx2xmXcUGcVl4Lttj/tEymuK4I_atEURjaPffbs_img2866.png)